Replication Issues

 Review the Last Update from replication cloud panel.

-If the register has not received an update within the last hour, it is Offline or Terminated.
+If the register hasn't received an update within the last hour, it is Offline or Terminated.

-Tip:Use the Last Update from replication cloud date to determine when 30 days will have elapsed.
+Tip:Use the Last Update from replication cloud date to track if 30 days have passed.
 After 30 days offline, the register is assigned a Terminated status and must be restaged.

 -